 - learn how to use Blackboard, your Learning Management System

 - have fun making new friends, meeting fellow students and USC staff at free social events

 HDR induction helps candidates to navigate the support and services available to them throughout candidature and provides information about the structure and requirements of their HDR program.
 Visit HDR induction for more information.

 - Bachelor Honours degree - Academic policy and procedures (Honours students only)

 It may seem like there's a lot to think about but don't worry, we will be in contact with you with tips and tricks once you are enrolled.
 Don't forget to keep a check on your student email.
-You can also follow the Starting@USC Facebook page to get updates about key dates, events, tips and information about your first semester at USC.

 If you would like to talk to someone about any of the steps: